davidohayon669/react-native-youtube/README.md

   play={true}           // control playback of video with true/false
-  hidden={false}        // control visiblity of the entire view playsInline={true}    // control whether the video should play inline
+  hidden={false}        // control visiblity of the entire view playsInline={true}    // control whether the video should play inline loop={false}          // control whether the video should loop when ended

   onReady={(e)=>{this.setState({isReady: true})}}
   onChangeState={(e)=>{this.setState({status: e.state})}}